michelle-leonard-256/michelle-leonard.github.io/README.md

 ### "Dicey Dungeons: Familiar Foundations"
 [![Dicey Dungeons: Familiar Foundations](https://img.youtube.com/vi/8deRL3whkKo/hqdefault.jpg)](https://www.youtube.com/watch?v=8deRL3whkKo)

 A video essay analyzing the aesthetic and mechanic legacies that inspired Dicey Dungeons (Terry Cavanagh, 2019) which make it so easy and so fun to play.
 Made with the patience and grace of my mother.
 I filmed clips using OBS, edited the essay in Adobe Premiere Pro, and recorded narration under a blanket in my closet.
-Co-written with Aaron Moss.
+Co-written and -narrated with Aaron Moss.

 ## Video + Music
 [![road taken from fire emblem fates but it's a city pop mashup](https://img.youtube.com/vi/Lh8Zhlvf7Vc/hqdefault.jpg)](https://www.youtube.com/watch?v=Lh8Zhlvf7Vc)